jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

 | :-------------:           |:-------------:                  |
 | {% asset_img terraformPersonalBlogFolderStructureModuleStabilization.png AWS Personal Blog Architecture %}               | {% asset_img terraformPersonalBlogFolderStructureFinal.png AWS Personal Blog Architecture %}  |

-I like managing products in a [monorepo](#monorepo) and inside  I tend to have a folder named:  `cloud` where I put all the IAC related to provisioning.
+I like managing products in a [monorepo](#monorepo) and inside  I tend to have a folder named:  `cloud` where I put all the IaC related to provisioning.
 It helps me a lot when my folder structure clearly maps to my cloud tooling, environments and modules.
 Inside  the cloud folder there's a subfolder for terraform...providers...aws.
 Note that a product or system can have multiple providers but in this case we only have aws.
 Under aws I like to separate my resources at a high level between the ones that are global (by global I mean shared across all stages or environments) and the ones that are specific to each environment.
 Sometimes the notion of fully global resources may not be present, for example if your company has a completely different AWS account for each environment.
 (This is a subject for another discussion altogether but in enterprise systems I highly recommend to use at least 2 different AWS accounts:  one for production and another one for non-prod).

 In this case -since this is a very simple personal blog- I decided to only use one AWS account and therefore under global I am keeping the common terraform remote backend resources which are comprised of the S3 bucket that stores the terraform state as well as the dynamodb table that prevents multiple users from modifying the terraform state at the same time (via terraform state locking).
 There's also only 2 stages for this specific project:  prod and staging.
 It is a very common practice to have slight differences in environments.
 For example, if for a specific use case you required an AWS RDS Cluster with an instances class of `db.r5.24xlarge` (which costs around $11.52/hour) you probably would want to use something smaller and cheaper for your dev environments!
 Also, there can be resources that you probably don't require at all in a specific environment.
 For this case I purposedly decided to use a CDN with AWS Cloudfront for the prod version of my blog but for the staging version I decided to only use an S3 bucket where I can verify the rendering of my blog before pushing everything to prod.